Pitt Innovator Jon Pearlman Finds Inspiration for Making Life Better for Individuals with Disabilities Close to Home

 He had progressed in a traditional mechanical engineering track as an undergraduate at the University of California Berkeley and earning a master’s at Cornell.

-Pearlman was motivated by his father, who is a wheelchair user, to want his research to ultimately make an impact in people’s lives.
+Pearlman was motivated by his father, a wheelchair user, to see his research make an impact in people’s lives.
 He decided that would be better accomplished at Pitt.

 In choosing HERL in 2003, he knew that making a real world impact was not only encouraged, it was expected.